Vaccines versus variants: Israel's exit from pandemic hangs in balance

 Israel's projections of a vaccine-fuelled turnaround last week proved false, Kisch said.
 Now it is hoping to see in the coming two weeks a reduction in morbidity as well as solid research data showing that the vaccines defeat the variants.

-"We are optimistic because, as of now, the knowledge regarding this vaccine is (that it is) effective against them," Kisch said.
+"We are optimistic because, as of now, the knowledge regarding this vaccine is (that it is) effective against them," said Kisch, a lawmaker in Netanyahu's Likud party.

 If that is correct, that means a delay of only two to four weeks in Israel's planned exit from the pandemic, he said.
 If not, Israel could be facing a further delay of six to eight months.